The view of cybersecurity from Congress.

 Two members of Congress spoke to the Intelligence and National Security Summit on Thursday, September 7, 2017.
 They represented the House and the Senate; both were the Democratic ranking members of their intelligence oversight committees.
 The CipherBrief's Suzanne Kelly interviewed them.

-A conversation with Representative Adam Schiff.
+A conversation on cybersecurity with Representative Adam Schiff.

 Rep. Adam Schiff (D-California, House Intelligence Committee) began with some polite remarks about bipartisan cooperation, and described the Committee as "busy," with investigations into Russian influence operations having been added to its normal workload.